HarshaNWMS/my2-nukala/README.md

 |BasketBall| Enhances endurance and teamwork | 5-6 hours |

 -------
+## Scientists quotes
 > "The present is theirs; the future, for which I really worked, is mine."
 > > - *Nikola Tesla*
->Dream, dream, dream.
+> "Dream, dream, dream.
 Dreams transform into thoughts, and thoughts result in action."
 > > - *Dr. APJ Abdul Kalam*